Auphonic Multitrack Processor

 - Valid for Mac OS X and Windows versions of the program.

 Please try and evaluate our program and algorithms fully before purchasing.
 All purchases are final!

 All prices are listed in Euro (€) and US-Dollar ($), without taxes.

 Sales tax or VAT may be charged, depending on where you live.

 Companies from Europe can use their VAT ID (UID number)

 To download and buy the Auphonic Multitrack Processor, you are required to register for a free Auphonic account.

-They will be computed offline on your desktop computer: no need to purchase credits for our web service or to upload/download files.
+Processing is done offline on your desktop computer: no need to purchase Credits or to upload/download files.